Minchiate: History

 97-card minchiate was first known as germini, after the Gemini (XXXV) card, the highest of the newly introduced trumps.
 The earliest record of germini dates to 1506.
 This deck was created by inserting the 20 new trumps as a single block between trump 15 and The Star, which is now trump 36.
-The new deck proved so much more popular that the 77-card deck ceased production and the older name of minchiate was transferred over to the larger deck during the 17th century.
-The game spread from Florence to the rest of Italy and France during that century.
-In Sicily, it was called gallerini while in Liguria it was known as ganellini but the rules used in these regions are lost save for cryptic references that they were quite different from the Florentine game.
+The new deck proved so much more popular, that the 77-card deck ceased production and the older name of minchiate was transferred over to the larger deck during the 17th century.

+The game spread from Florence to the rest of Italy and France during the 1600s.
+In Sicily, it was called gallerini.
+In Liguria it was known as ganellini.
+The rules used in these regions are lost, except for cryptic references that they were quite different from the Florentine game.
 All surviving rules are derived from the type played in the Grand Duchy of Tuscany and the Papal States.

 By the 18th century, minchiate had overtaken the original game of tarot in popularity in Italy.
-Paolo Minucci published a commentary on the game in 1676, and the game is described in detail by Romain Merlin in Origine des cartes à jouer, published in Paris in 1869.
+Paolo Minucci published a commentary on the game in 1676.
+The game is described in detail by Romain Merlin in Origine des cartes à jouer, published in Paris in 1869.
 It was also known in Germany during the late 18th century.
 The game was still played in Genoa in the 1930s, but its popularity declined in the late 19th and early 20th century.